 Although the attacker may be the primary defendant in any lawsuit, it is not at all obvious that they may have the means to pay any damages sought.
 You would be looking for compensation for any medical treatment that was necessary as a result of the injury, as well as the replacement of any lost earnings you have suffered because of the injury and possibly a pain and suffering payment.
 This could amount to a lot of money, but there is no certainty that the attacker would be capable of making a payment after a successful lawsuit.

 As it is unlikely that the attacker would have liability insurance, unless it was a staff member who attacked you, there is merit in looking at the liability of the nightclub itself.
 All such establishments would have premises liability insurance and a duty to provide a safe environment for their patrons, so depending on the circumstances there may be a possibility that you could sue the nightclub manager, or the owner, for negligence because the fight occurred on their premises and your injury was a direct result of their inability to stop it from taking place.

 You will need a personal injury lawyer if pursuing a nightclub liability claim

 Because of the difficulty in proving that the negligence of the nightclub manager, owner or staff working in the nightclub caused your injury after a fight, you will need an experienced Jackson personal injury attorney to help you with your claim.
 The attorney will assess the circumstances of the fight and the injury you received and give an opinion about whether a personal injury claim is viable.
 If so, the attorney will make a recommendation about whom you should pursue for damages.
 This may be the person who attacked you, the nightclub or multiple parties.

 In Jackson, contact an experienced nightclub injury liability attorney at the Diaz Law Firm to discuss your legal options and strategy after a bad accident.
-You can contact the Diaz Firm at 601-607-3456.
+You can contact the Diaz Firm online or call us at 601-607-3456.